cloudquery/cloudquery/website/pages/docs/plugins/sources/aws/configuration.md

 ### Skip Tables

 AWS has tables that may contain many resources, nested information, and AWS-provided data.
 These tables may cause certain syncs to be slow due to the amount of AWS-provided data and may not be needed.
 Below is a reference configuration of skip tables, where certain tables are skipped.
-We recommend validating if the data contained in the tables below are necessary and to ensure syncing from required tables.
+We recommend only specifying syncing from necessary tables.
+If `*` is necessary for tables, we recommend validating if the data contained in the tables below are necessary and to ensure syncing from required tables.

 ```yaml
 kind: source